 Please build your scene being extra careful with the efficiency of your code.
-Decentraland needs to run on web browsers and mobile devices, and users will be rendering multiple scenes at the same time as they walk through the metaverse.
+Decentraland needs to run on web browsers and mobile devices, and players will be rendering multiple scenes at the same time as they walk through the metaverse.

 You should also try to keep the scene lightweight.
 Unlike other online games where the same textures and assets are conveniently repeated throughout a large open world, in Decentraland every scene could have its own completely different set of assets.
-As users walk through multiple scenes, they should be able to download the entirety of the scene content, including textures, sound files, etc at a reasonable speed.
+As players walk through multiple scenes, they should be able to download the entirety of the scene content, including textures, sound files, etc at a reasonable speed.

 Because of this, we’ve imposed some limits to prevent excessive use of computational resources.
 See scene limitations for details on what these limits are.